 - Enter your mobile phone number, the registration code you received and submit.

-- If your web browser doesn’t automatically open the registration page you can manually type in the address- https://mhb-dhcp.net.usf.edu/laptops/
+- If your web browser doesn’t automatically open the registration page after selecting the "USF" network, you can manually type in the address- https://mhb-dhcp.net.usf.edu/laptops/

 - Mobile devices must be able to receive dynamically assigned IP addresses.
 Verify that your wireless network adapter is configured to automatically obtain an IP address.